njoy/Log/README.md

 Log
 =====
-A global logger singleton for NJOY21 porjects built upon the spdlog library.
+A global logger singleton for NJOY21 projects built upon the spdlog library.

 Minimal Example
 ====================